thex3family/obsidian-success-plan/README.md

 1. Install the plugin by going to the Communtiy Plugins area in Obsidian

+2. Open the plugin's pane/view by clicking on its icon on the left hand bar/ribbon

-2. Create a Notion database and a Notion integration
+3. Create a Notion database and a Notion integration ([Read Steps 1 and 2](https://developers.notion.com/docs/getting-started))

-3. Enter the Notion integration key to the Notion Integration Key text box on the Settings tab for this plugin
+4. Enter the Notion integration key to the "Notion Integration Key" text box on the Settings tab for this plugin

-4. Enter the database id to the Notion Database Id text box on the Settings tab for this plugin
+5. Enter the database id to the "Notion Database ID" text box on the Settings tab for this plugin

-5. Create a Success Plan directory in your vault and create subfolders for each type of item ([Read the directory section of this file](https://github.com/joshwingreene/obsidian-success-plan/blob/main/assets/success-plan-dir-struc-and-tags.md))
+6. Create a Success Plan directory in your vault and create subfolders for each type of item ([Read the directory section of this file](https://github.com/joshwingreene/obsidian-success-plan/blob/main/assets/success-plan-dir-struc-and-tags.md))

-6. Add the above file to your vault so you get access to the tags
+7. Add the above file to your vault so you get access to the tags